Toggle: English / Spanish

 - Shortness of breath

-Your doctor may order a blood test that looks for proteins called antineutrophil cytoplasmic antibodies (ANCA), which are often found in people with active Wegener's granulomatosis.
-However, it is not foolproof -- the test may be negative in some patients.
+You may have a blood test that looks for proteins called antineutrophil cytoplasmic antibodies (ANCA).
+These aree often found in people with active GPA.
+However, this test is sometimes comes back negative even in people with the condition.

 A biopsy is sometimes needed to confirm the diagnosis.
 The exact type of biopsy depends on which area of the body the doctor wants to look at.
 Your doctor may suggest one of the following: